CMI Outreach 2025

 January-February-March

 • The Critical Materials Innovation Hub Leadership Academy is using the CMI Education Toolkit in outreach across the United States.
-On March 20, 2025, CMI Leadership Academy Cohort 6 member Chandra Nath, Purdue, shred the kit during the STEM Fair at Carmel High School.
+On March 20, 2025, CMI Leadership Academy Cohort 6 member Chandra Nath, Purdue, shared the kit during the STEM Fair at Carmel High School.

 People look at magnet array held by another person